 Similarly, I make cocktails with orange or lemon extract.

-If you want to make an alcohol free tincture you can replace alcohol with vegetable glycerine or apple cider vinegar.
+If you want to make an alcohol-free botanical extract, you can replace alcohol with vegetable glycerine or apple cider vinegar.

 If stored properly in a dark and dry place away from direct sunlight like a kitchen cabinet it can last up to 5 years.